Headaches and Migraines

-Laurie, Clare and Naomi are experts at treating migraines and headaches in Christchurch.
+Laurie, Clare, Naomi, and Jaclyn are experts at treating migraines and headaches in Christchurch.
 With over thirty years experience between them, they are very experienced in assessing and managing the upper cervical (neck) spine for headache and migraine conditions.

 What is the vestibular system?

 Our vestibular system is our balance system.
 It includes parts of our inner ear and brain that help control balance and coordinate eye movements.
 Sometimes, for a variety of reasons, it can become unbalanced.
 People suffering from a vestibular disorder may feel any or all of these symptoms:

 - Vertigo (feeling like the room is spinning)